Skip to main content

 The new Post-9/11 GI Bill benefits include up to 100% tuition and fees, housing allowance, book stipends, benefit transferability and more.
 Thousands of college and universities around the country are eagerly reaching out to veterans to help them get started using these new benefits.

-Unfortunately, like any new government program, the Post-9/11 GI Bill can be very complicated and confusing.
-This guide will help you determine if you are eligible, how much you can get, how to apply and answer nearly all your GI Bill questions.
+> Use this Military.com guide to help you determine if you are eligible, how much you can get, how to apply and answer nearly all your GI Bill questions.

 Article Source